Upcoming events from Asian Americans Advancing Justice | AAJC.

 One way we can take action to protect our communities is to learn ways to intervene effectively as a bystander without compromising safety.
 Since April 2020, we have partnered with Hollaback! for a virtual workshop on bystander intervention.
 The one-hour, interactive training will teach you Hollaback!'s 5 D's of bystander intervention methodology.

 - We'll start by talking about the types of disrespect that Asian and Asian American folks are facing right now -- from microaggressions to violence -- using a tool we call the "spectrum of disrespect."

 - You'll learn what to look for and the positive impact that bystander intervention has on individuals and communities.

 - We'll talk through five strategies for intervention: distract, delegate, document, delay, and direct; and how to prioritize your own safety while intervening.

 - We'll have time at the end for practice, and you'll leave feeling more confident intervening the next time you see Anti-Asian and Asian American harassment online or in-person.

-We’ve had a tremendous demand for these trainings, and our first three trainings completely sold out.
-We’re adding a number of additional free trainings.
+We’ve had a tremendous demand for these trainings and are continuing to work to provide more opportunities for folks to attend and learn these tools.
 Please note you must register in advance for all trainings.
 They will be capped at 1,000 people.